 Basic Financial Statements.
-This section includes the Government-wide financial statements, fund financial statements, and notes to the financial statements.
-Government-wide financial statements consist of the statement of net position and the statement of activities and utilize the accrual basis of accounting.
+This section includes the Agency-wide financial statements, fund financial statements, and notes to the financial statements.
+Agency-wide financial statements consist of the statement of net position and the statement of activities and utilize the accrual basis of accounting.
 The statements are intended to be more business-oriented and assist in assessing the operational accountability of the entity.
-The fund financial statements are similar to the government-wide statements; however, they use the modified accrual basis of accounting and focus on the fiscal accountability of the entity.
+The fund financial statements are similar to the Agency-wide statements, however, they use the modified accrual basis of accounting and focus on the fiscal accountability of the entity.

-Government-Wide Statements
+Agency-Wide Statements

-- The statement of net position found on page 17 focuses on resources available for future operations.
-This statement presents a snapshot view of the assets the Agency owns, the liabilities it owes, and the net difference.
-The net difference is further separated into amounts indicating the Agency's capital assets, net of related debt, restricted for debt service, and unrestricted amounts. - The statement of activities found on page 18 focuses on gross and net costs of the Agency's programs and the extent to which such programs rely upon property tax and other revenues.
+- The statement of net position found on page 18 focuses on resources available for future operations.
+This statement presents a snapshot view of the assets the Agency owns, the liabilities it owes and the net difference.
+The net difference is further separated into amounts indicating the agency's assets, net of debt, restricted for debt service, and unrestricted amounts. - The statement of activities found on page 19 focuses on gross and net costs of the Agency's programs and the extent to which such programs rely upon property tax and other revenues.
 This statement summarizes and simplifies the user's analysis to determine the extent to which programs are self-supporting and/or subsidized by general revenues.